PrincetonUniversity/VST/BUILD_ORGANIZATION.md

 *not* have a file `CONFIGURE` in the VST root folder.

 ## Install Method 4: advanced manual make, e.g. with bundled CompCert

+Download the VST sources (by cloning the repo, or by unzipping a release .zip or .tar.gz file).

 All options described in this section can be given in 3 ways:
 - on the command line of make via `<option>=<value>`